mig-hub/web-utils/README.md

 end
 ```

-Some methods are also useful on the model side.
+Some methods are also useful on the model side of your app.

 Here is a list of the available methods and what they do: